Click the program titles below for more information:

 Would you like to join other Temple Micah members in a program specifically designed to meet the social, emotional and spiritual needs of Jewish seekers entering second adulthood?
 Contact: Wise Aging Coordinators

 Would you like to join other Temple Micah members in a program specifically designed to meet the social, emotional and spiritual needs of Jewish seekers entering second adulthood?
-If so, please complete the online questionnaire by July 30, 2017.
+If so, please complete the online questionnaire.

 “It was a remarkable experience that has enriched my life as well as given me tools to help me tackle the challenges ahead.”
 Participants in Wise Aging groups conducted at Temple Micah over the past two years have called the experience “transformative”.